openfnord/kicad-m2ngff/README.md

 # KiCad Library for m.2 NGFF card

 ## Explanation
 This library targets to design for m.2 (NGFF) card.
+The card is plugged into M2 connector of a computer.
+The PCB is 0.8mm thick.
 Our objective is expanding PC device for using robotics or so on as freely.
 And a main idea is stimulated [KiCad Mini PCI Express (mPCIe) Library](https://github.com/mithro/kicad-mini-pci-express).